Skip to main content

 Applying for student finance after your first year

-For each year that you need student finance, you must send in an application form.
+For each year that you need student finance, you must submit an application form.

-When you first apply for student finance, you will need to use the 'PN1 - Application for student finance form' (see above)
+When you first apply for student finance, you will need to use the 'PN1 - Application for new student finance form'.

-If you are re-applying, you need to use the 'PR1 - Application for Continuing Student Finance 2022/23' form at the following link:
+If you are re-applying, you need to use the 'PR1 - Application for Continuing Student Finance 2024 to 2025 and 2025 to 2026 form at the following links:

 Students who already receive student finance for the current academic year will be contacted automatically with details about how to apply for the coming year.